 On January 2, 2015, NRG Yield Operating LLC acquired the following projects from NRG: (i) Laredo Ridge, an 80 MW wind facility located in Petersburg, Nebraska, (ii) the Tapestry projects, which include Buffalo Bear, a 19 MW wind facility in Buffalo, Oklahoma, Taloga, a 130 MW wind facility in Putnum, Oklahoma, and Pinnacle, a 55 MW wind facility in Keyser, West Virginia, and (iii) Walnut Creek, a 485 MW natural gas facility located in City of Industry, California, for total cash consideration of \$489 million plus assumed project level debt of \$737 million, including \$9 million for working capital.
 The Company funded the acquisition with cash on hand and drawings under the Company's revolving credit facility.
 The assets and liabilities transferred to the Company relate to interests under common control by NRG and accordingly, were recorded at historical cost in accordance with ASC 805-50, Business Combinations-Related Issues.
-The difference between the cash paid and historical value of the entities' equity of \$84 million was recorded as a distribution to NRG and reduced the balance of its noncontrolling interest.
+The difference between the cash paid and historical value of the entities' equity of \$61 million, as well as \$23 million of AOCL, was recorded as a distribution to NRG and reduced the Company's contributed capital balance.
 Since the transaction constituted a transfer of net assets under common control, the guidance requires retrospective combination of the entities for all periods presented as if the combination has been in effect since the inception of common control.
-The Company funded the acquisition with cash on hand and borrowings under the Company's revolving credit facility.